The Case for Time in Causal DAGs: Related Work

-\paragraph{Critical perspectives on causal DAGs.} Traditionally, the causal order acts on the level of individual \textit{token-level} realizations, whereas causal DAGs relate generic \textit{type-level} variables \parencites(for details on the \textit{type} vs.\ \textit{token} debate, see)()[][Section 2.3]{williamson2004bayesian}[][Chapter 14]{spohn2012laws}{spohn2019reply}.
-The common justification of assuming the existence of a time order for the acyclicity of a causal DAG already implicitly elevates a token-level property to the type-level.
+\paragraph{Critical perspectives on causal DAGs} Conventionally, causal DAGs relate random variables, which are \textit{type} variables, whereas the causal order operates within the process by which these variables are realized, that is, at the \textit{token} level.
+For details on the type vs.\ token debate, see \textcite[][Section 2.3]{williamson2004bayesian}, \textcite[][Chapter 14]{spohn2012laws}, and \textcite{spohn2019reply}.
+The common justification of assuming the existence of a time order for the acyclicity of a causal DAG implicitly elevates a token-level property to the type-level.
 Our work provides the motivation and formalism for aligning the temporal restrictions that act on the token-level with the definition of type-level variables in a principled fashion.